jeffreycharters/sadspiders/content/blog/20250830-echo-and-sk/index.md

 ## Final product

 Navigate back to the project root `gosk` directory.
-The warning that was there initially should be gone now since there should be files in the `public` directory.
+The warning that was there initially should be gone now since there should be files in the `frontend/build` directory.
 If it is finicky just delete the `*` in the embed line and re-add it and the warning should clear.
-If it doesn't, check in the `public` directory to make sure there are files and if not, troubleshoot.
+If it doesn't, check in the `frontend/build` directory to make sure there are files and if not, troubleshoot.

 Run the Go application using:
 ```bash